imagineai/create-django-app/README.md

 - Congrats!
 Your Django app is up and running!

-- Now that you've created your new app, check out the myapp.im in your app directory - using this you can easily:
+- Now that you've created your new app, check out the `myapp.im` in your app directory - using this you can:
   - easily change your app settings such as django server and package manager, API format etc.
   - add app functionality such as data models, APIs, storage etc using a simple config spec.